NickGeramanis/denoising-inpainting-lbp/README.md

 execute the function `denoise_inpaint()` of the `denoising_inpainting` module with the following parameters:

-image_path, mask_image_path, n_iterations, lambda,
+image_path, mask_image_path, n_iterations, lambda, energy_lower_bound, max_smoothness_penalty
-energy_lower_bound, max_smoothness_penalty

-If the smoothness cost function is not truncated do not provide it.
+If the smoothness cost function is not truncated do not provide max_smoothness_penalty.

 If energy_lower_bound is not known provide 1.